-Admission on Academic Probation
+Admission on Conditional Acceptance

-Students who do not meet the admissions criteria but show unusual promise for becoming a successful Pfeiffer University student may request admission on academic probation.
+Students who do not meet the admissions criteria but show unusual promise for becoming a successful Pfeiffer University student may request admission on conditional acceptance.
 In those instances the student application, along with a letter of explanation, will be reviewed by an admissions review committee for consideration.
-When admitted on academic probation, undergraduate students must attain a cumulative GPA of at least a 2.0 for their first 12 hours of study taken at Pfeiffer University, or they will be subject to academic suspension.
+When admitted on conditional acceptance, undergraduate students must attain a cumulative GPA of at least a 2.0 for their first 12 hours of study taken at Pfeiffer University, or they will be subject to academic suspension.